ptrcao/07-Project-1/README.md

 # Fuel Seeker NSW

-> IMPORTANT: this project uses a CORS workaround.
-You may need to visit https://cors-anywhere.herokuapp.com/corsdemo and request temporary access to the CORS proxy server that we use, in order to be able to view the website.
+> <span style="background-color:yellow;font-weight:bold;">IMPORTANT: this project uses a CORS workaround.
+You may need to visit https://cors-anywhere.herokuapp.com/corsdemo and request temporary access to the CORS proxy server that we use, in order to be able to view the website.</span>

 > Repository URL:
 > https://github.com/ptrcao/07-Project-1.git